 01 of 09

-An excellent point of departure on a topic through an article that ranks high in popularity in search categories week after week.
 This overview look at Depression glass includes history, manufacturers, and popular colors.
-You'll also glean information on how to identify reproductions and detect common condition issues that cab decrease the value of Depression-era glassware.
+You'll also glean information on how to identify reproductions and detect common condition issues that can decrease the value of Depression-era glassware.

 02 of 09

 This pictorial price guide includes many of the most popular colors, patterns and pieces sought by Depression-era glass enthusiasts.
 New entries are added regularly as quality photographs become available and values are researched.
-This is a great place to identify Depression pieces and patterns as well.
+This is a great place to identify Depression pieces and patterns.

 03 of 09